-- 11.1.17.4.
-The name of the Provider furnishing the service, - 11.1.17.5.
-The date on which the service was furnished, and - 11.1.17.6.
-The amount of the payment made under the Plan for the service. - 11.1.18.
-Manage a Statewide Pharmacy Lock-In Program (SPLIP) in accordance with 42 CFR § 431.54(e), and as further outlined in Section 11.9 Statewide Pharmacy Lock-In Program (SPLIP). - 11.1.19.
-The CONTRACTOR shall not provide any payments for items or services provided to any financial institution or entity located outside of the United States (U.S.) in accordance with Section 6505 of the Affordable Care Act which amends section 1902(a) of the Social Security Act (the Act).
+- 11.1.17.4 The name of the Provider furnishing the service, - 11.1.17.5 The date on which the service was furnished, and - 11.1.17.6 The amount of the payment made under the Plan for the service. - 11.1.18 Manage a Statewide Pharmacy Lock-In Program (SPLIP) in accordance with 42 CFR § 431.54(e), and as further outlined in Section 11.9 Statewide Pharmacy Lock-In Program (SPLIP) of the Managed Care Process and Procedure Manual. - 11.1.19 The CONTRACTOR shall not provide any payments for items or services provided to any financial institution or entity located outside of the United States (U.S.) in accordance with Section 6505 of the Affordable Care Act which amends section 1902(a) of the Social Security Act (the Act).
 The contract shall not pay for Claims for services, including telemedicine and pharmacy, submitted by network Providers, out-of-network Providers, Subcontractors, or financial institutions located outside of the United States.
-Any payments made to such individuals or entities are not eligible for payment and must be excluded from development of Actuarially Sound Capitation Rates. - 11.2.
-Compliance Plan Requirements
+Any payments made to such individuals or entities are not eligible for payment and must be excluded from development of Actuarially Sound Capitation Rates. - 11.1.20 Be subject to an Annual Review by the Department's Bureau of Program Integrity (PI), or its designees to review the CONTRACTOR's or Subcontractor's performance to ensure compliance with Section 11 of this contract and in accordance with the Managed Care Process and Procedure Manual. - 11.1.20.1 Such reviews may include, but shall not be limited to, interviews, to include owners, officers and managing employees; collection and/or copying of original, electronic or hardcopy records; verification of audit trails; verification of Provider and employee credentials and licenses; review of program integrity and special investigation unit activities; demonstration of case monitoring systems; review of provider case files; production of fiscal records for tracking overpayment collections; demonstration of sanction monitoring; data mining processes; and any requested documentation supporting the implementation of and compliance with both the CONTRACTOR's FWA Plan and Compliance Plan. - 11.2 Compliance Plan Requirements